 Inside each disk, the central region collapses fastest, and begins to heat up: the cloud is collapsing from the inside.
 As the density increases, the cloud becomes opaque, trapping the heat within the cloud.
-This then causes both the temperature and pressure to rise a disk of gas.
+This then causes both the temperature and pressure to rise rapidly.
+The collapsing cloud is now a protostar, surrounded by a disk of gas.

 Artist's impression of a young star surrounded by a dusty protoplanetary disk.
+We can actually see these disks around newborn stars.